 Kennel Engsoleia is a small scale breeder of English Springer Spaniels in Trondheim, Norway.
 Our first litter was born in September 2014 after N SE VCH Desperados Bitten and N FI UCH Winton Waiting For The Sun (Lego).
 Our second litter was born in July 2016 after N SE VCH Desperados Bitten and SE U(u)CH SE VCH SE JV-14 RLD N RLD F Mountjoy Scallywag Sam (Bilbo).
 Our third litter was born in February 2017 after N UCH NJV-14 Zelini’s Body Talk (Milo) and RL1 RL2 AD Engsoleias Alexa.

-You will find photos and information about the litters by clicking «A-kullet», «B-kullet», «C-kullet» or «valper» in the category list on the right.
+You will find photos and information about the litters by clicking «A-kullet», «B-kullet», «C-kullet» or «valper» in the category list on the front page.

 The name ‘springer’ is derived from the use of this type of Spaniel to startle the bird into the air so that they spring upwards.
 The English Springer, with his/her black-and-white or liver-and-white markings, is a dog capable of working all day; ready to enter water when needed.

-Like so many of the gundog breeds, her cheerful extrovert nature has endeared her to the general public, and she is in great demand as an energetic companion for a growing family.
-Her thick coat is tough and weather resistant, but like so many Spaniels, her lengthy ear flaps need to be kept well trimmed if she is not to suffer from uninvited seeds and twigs getting inside the more sensitive depths of the ears themselves.
+Like so many of the gundog breeds, their cheerful extrovert nature has endeared them to the general public, and they are in great demand as an energetic companion.
+The thick coat is tough and weather resistant, but like so many Spaniels, the lengthy ear flaps need to be kept well trimmed if they are not to suffer from seeds and twigs getting inside the more sensitive depths of the ears themselves.

 (The information above about the springer comes from the Kennel Club in Great Britain.)